 While there was a classic version of the Speedlink Competition Pro sold for a while, the only version available right now is the now is the USB version which works fine on a PC but not on a classical computer like C64 or Amiga.
 While it can be quite easily reworked to classic mode by connecting the switches directly to a DB9 cable (still sold as Sega MegaDrive extension cable), the rapid fire functionality is removed since it's on the same circuit board as the USB interface.
-So this little PCB was designed to replace the circuit board.
+So I designed this little PCB to replace the circuit board.

 Instead of messing around with some RC oscillator or 555 timer, a small microcontroller, namely the LPC824 is used.
 This also opens the possibility to implement an additional feature, namely to support the 2nd fire button for C64 and Amiga.
 While all directions and the first fire button are always switched to ground and pulled up internally in the computer, the 2nd fire button of the C64 is an exception.
 Since it's internally connected to the SID input PotX which was originally designed to read an analog value from a paddle, it's actually switching to 5V.
 Actually, the details of this are a bit more complicated.
 The SID's POTX/Y inputs are not conventional AD converters but are actually digital input/output pins with an internal comparator and a capacitor.
 The paddles originally connected there used potentiometers connected to 5V.
 The pins are frequently switched to ground to discharge the capacitor and when switched back to high impedance mode, the time is measured until a voltage threshold is reached.
 The external resistance of the potentiometer determines the time to reach the threshold which results in the X/Y position measured.